 The Guideline is not intended to disrupt agreements with existing facility partners.
-The Guideline focuses on facility partnerships and does not address service or program partnerships between boards and community organizations or other entities.
+The Guideline focuses on facility partnerships, and does not address the service or program exchanges between boards and community organizations or other entities.
 Strong partnerships between boards and service providers can and do exist without co-location.
 At the same time, experience demonstrates that the sharing of facilities may create opportunities for coordination and collaboration in service and program delivery, so boards are encouraged to build relationships with their facility partners.

-The Ministry recognizes that encouraging facility partnerships will be most effective when community partners work with school boards and notify them in a timely manner when they are looking for space or considering new construction.
+The Ministry recognizes that encouraging community planning and facility partnerships will be most effective when community partners work with school boards and notify them in a timely manner when they are looking for space or considering new construction.

-1. Facility Partnerships and Board Planning
+1. School Board Planning and Broader Community Objectives

 School boards are expected to have capital plans that address the future needs of their students.
+Areas of enrolment growth and decline should be presented.
 Plans should include enrolment projections, school capacity, renewal needs, potential consolidations and the construction of new schools or additions, including significant renovations.

-Through this planning process, boards forecast where new schools or additions may be needed; which schools will remain well-utilized; which open and operating schools may have unused space; and which schools may be candidates for consolidation.
+Through this planning process, boards forecast where new schools or additions may be needed; which schools will remain well-utilized; which open and operating schools may have unused space; and which schools may be candidates for consolidation or closure.
 This information will assist boards in identifying facilities that may be suitable for facility partnerships with respect to new construction and unused space in schools and in administrative buildings.
+It also provides an opportunity to consider potential surplus properties in which community partners may be interested.